-The next Mercedes-Benz SL, which is due to be revealed next year, will hark back to the original model of the 1950s more than any generation that followed, according to Daimler’s chief design officer.
+The next Mercedes-AMG SL, which is due to be revealed next year, will hark back to the original model of the 1950s more than any generation that followed, according to Daimler’s chief design officer.

 Speaking to Autocar, Gorden Wagener admitted that he’s “not a fan of retro designs”, so the new SL won’t wholly revive the two-seat, gullwing look of the formative car.
 However, he said that the SL is moving away from the GT-style roadster ethos of the past few decades, returning to its sporting roots.
-To this end, AMG is heavily involved in its development.
+To this end, Mercedes-AMG is heavily involved in its development.

 “For me, the most beautiful SL is the original, the 300,” said Wagener.
 “And I think we’ve taken some of that DNA, starting with the proportions, the surface treatment, things like that.
 In that respect, the new SL is probably the closest to the first one ever.”